How do you define genuine KPIs?

-All indicators now have been defined and their context is established.
-To ensure that users understand the information as quickly as possible and that they can define actions, the Intelligent Organization will also have to take into account a number of generic requirements (see below) that should be imposed on management information and key performance indicators:
+If you want actionable management information, you need genuine KPIs.
+To ensure that users understand the information as quickly as possible and that they can define actions, the Intelligent Organization will have to take into account a number of generic requirements (see below) that should be imposed on management information and key performance indicators:

 1. Focus on a limited number of indicators